 1) Nothing is as important as simply getting on the mat and wrestling as much as possible.
 If you are truly intent on being the best you can be, get on the mat EVERY chance you can get.
 We have organized a plan to allow you to be all you can be.
 If you truly have a desire to win a state title, you will want to engage in practices beyond school practices.
 You should have perfect attendance at school practice, and you should seek out other opportunities to improve in club practices.
 You should attend our club practices, and you should seek out other club practices that provide good workout partners.
 Saying that, as Central Wrestlers you will have some guidelines for training.

 We have enlisted the help of Coach Haberman, NCAA Wrestling Champion, to work with our kids at our high profile club, Mile High Wrestling Club.
 Just like Allen and Arlington Martin, we are in the process of building a brand.
-Our brand is Charger Wrestling Academy for youth, Mile High Wrestling Club for our older kids, and Central High School.
+Our brand is HammerHead Wrestling Academy for youth, Mile High Wrestling Club and Sisters on the Mat for our older kids, and Central High School.
 When people see any of those singlets, I want them to think of Central High School.
 In this way, we can start attracting the move-ins to our feeder program.
 For this reason, Mile High Wrestling Club will be your home.
-When you compete, you will compete for Central High School or Mile High Wrestling Club.
+When you compete, you will compete for Central High School, Mile High Wrestling Club, or Sisters on the Mat.
 We obviously want you wrestling as much as possible.
 If you have an opportunity to compete as a guest for another team such as Team Texas, do so with our permission.

 2) Wrestling by itself will get you better, but wrestling with focus and intent is best of all.
 Think about what you are doing, think about "position" (head up, knees under your chest, etc.).
 Work on skills, ask questions with the intent of getting better and ask about things/positions you're not good at.